FDA Advisories for Antidepressants

 The FDA has not recommended that children and young adults stop using antidepressants.
 If you have concerns about a child or young adult who is taking an antidepressant, talk to a doctor.

-After reviewing 24 antidepressant trials involving over 4,400 children and teens, the FDA concluded that young people using antidepressants are more likely to have suicidal thoughts and behavior.
-On average, 4 out of 100 children who used an antidepressant had suicidal thoughts or behavior, compared to 2 out of 100 who took a placebo.
-This means that 96 out of 100 children who used antidepressants did not have suicidal thoughts or behavior.
+After reviewing 24 antidepressant trials involving over 4,400 children and teens, the FDA concluded that young people using antidepressants are more likely to report having suicidal thoughts and behavior.
+On average, 4 out of 100 children who used an antidepressant reported having suicidal thoughts or behavior, compared to 2 out of 100 who took a placebo.
+This means that 96 out of 100 children who used antidepressants did not report having suicidal thoughts or behavior.
 The highest risk was during the first few months of treatment.
 The study found no increase in completed suicides, and no suicides occurred in any of the trials studied.1

 A newer study found that the benefit of taking antidepressants was greater than the risk of suicidal thoughts and behavior in children and teens.2